SuperOfficeDocs/superoffice-docs/user-guide/en/document/lock.md

 ## Edit mode and read mode

 By default, a document is opened in edit mode.
-Below we have described the differences between edit mode and read mode.

 > [!NOTE]
 > If you prefer to select read mode or edit mode when you open a document, go to ![icon][img2] **Personal settings** > **Preferences** > **Functions** and set **Ask to edit or read** to **Yes**.